-This week (August 2017), our forecast room meteorologists have some visitors.
-Our current group of trainee meteorologists are sitting in on some shifts to get a feel for what real-time forecasting is like day to day.
-This is part of their training, which began in January 2017, and will finish at the start of next year.
+During the month of August 2017, our forecast room meteorologists had some visitors.
+The trainee meteorologists at that time were sitting in on some shifts to get a feel for what real-time forecasting is like day to day.
+This was part of their training, which began in January 2017, and finished early in 2018.

 On Sunday, 16 July 2017, artist and master carver Dr Clifford (Cliff) Hamilton Whiting of Te Whanau-a-Apanui (ONZ) passed away at the age of 81.